3 cool ways that weather rocks your fictional world!

 The atmospheric conditions can give you a great way to explore the world you’ve built in a less obvious way.
 After all, it’s an easy way to add mood or atmosphere to your world.
 Unnatural conditions imply an unnatural cause!

 So there you have it!
-3 cool and easy ways to use the weather to explore your characters, build a world, or even add plot points.
+3 cool and easy ways to use the weather to explore your characters, build a new world, or even add plot points.

 Over to you!
 How else might you use weather in your fiction?